TCPA Compliance for AI Calling at Law Firms

 Not all outbound calls are treated equally under TCPA.
 Understanding the distinctions is critical because the consent requirements and compliance obligations differ based on the purpose of the call.

-• Appointment reminders: Generally permitted under an existing business relationship.
+- Appointment reminders: Generally permitted under an existing business relationship.
 Once a prospect has scheduled a consultation, reminder calls are considered informational and require only prior express consent (verbal is typically sufficient).
 These carry the lowest compliance risk.

-• Lead nurturing: Multi-touch follow-up sequences that aim to convert a prospect into a client are generally classified as marketing.
-These require prior express written consent — the highest standard under TCPA.
+- Lead nurturing: Multi-touch follow-up sequences that aim to convert a prospect into a client are generally classified as marketing.
+These require prior express written consent, the highest standard under TCPA.
 The consent must be clearly documented and specific to marketing communications.

-• Informational follow-ups: Calls that provide information the prospect requested — such as details about the firm's practice areas or answers to legal questions raised during intake — fall into a gray area.
+- Informational follow-ups: Calls that provide information the prospect requested, such as details about the firm's practice areas or answers to legal questions raised during intake, fall into a gray area.
 The classification depends on the specific content and context of the call.
 A conservative approach treats these as requiring express consent.

-How LegalLady.AI handles compliance automatically
+How LegalLady.AI supports compliance

 Compliance as a competitive advantage

 To learn more about how inbound and outbound AI calling work together, read our guide to outbound vs. inbound AI reception for law firms.
-Or explore how LegalLady.AI compares to other AI receptionists on the market.
+Or read our buyer's guide on what to look for in an AI receptionist for law firms.